Introduction to Machine Learning

 Machine learning algorithms generally fall into one of the three categories: Supervised Learning, Unsupervised Learning, and Reinforcement Learning.

 Supervised learning algorithms analyze known training data with labels, the characteristics of the data that we want to predict, to predict the labels of unseen data.
 For example, an e-mail spam filtering algorithm would analyze previously seen e-mails that are already labeled as being spam or non-spam to predict whether new, unseen e-mails are spam or non-spam.
-A supervised learning problem where the class labels are discrete (i.e. are made up of separate categories), such as the spam filter example, is called a classification task.
-Regression is another type of supervised task where the predicted value is continuous (e.g. predicting a student’s SAT score based on their GPA).
+A supervised learning problem where the class labels are discrete (i.e. are made up of distinct categories), such as the spam filter example, is called a classification task.
+Regression is another type of supervised task where the predicted value is continuous (e.g. predicting a student's SAT score based on their GPA).

-Reinforcement learning is a different subset of Machine Learning where the learning system (agent) can perform different actions and receives rewards or penalties in return and must learn the correct policy, which dictates which action the agent should take in a given situation, to get the most rewards over time.
+Reinforcement learning is a different subset of machine learning where the learning system (agent) can perform different actions and receives rewards or penalties in return and must learn the correct policy, which dictates which action the agent should take in a given situation, to get the most rewards over time.

 Here we have listed a few important words that we will use throughout the year.

-Regression - Instead of having discrete classes, like classification, the “class” to be predicted is made up of continuous numerical values.
+Regression - Instead of having discrete classes, like classification, the "class" to be predicted is made up of continuous numerical values.
+Ex: Predicting house prices based on square footage, number of rooms, etc.

 Clustering - For data without pre-labeled classes, clustering is the act of grouping similar data points together.
 A form of unsupervised learning.
+Ex: Clustering U.S. households for marketing data.

 Testing Data - Set of data used to assess the strength and utility of predictive relationship.
+Your machine learning algorithm does not see this data during training.

 ← Back to lectures